In Light on Yoga, BKS Iyengar demonstrates the poses in natural posture.

 We look at the whole body in space, and start with the optimal alignment of the pelvis and spine.
 Spineful yoga starts on the mat but continues 24 hours a day as we take gravity-based alignment into our daily lives.

 Like Spinefulness itself, Spineful yoga is an awareness practice that allow us to maintain a connection with our physical body in every moment.
 To learn more about the specifics, go to: What is Spineful Yoga and Why Do We Need It?

 There are now two Spineful Yoga classes available each week: Sundays, 10 am to noon, and Mondays, 5:30 to 7 pm.
-The Monday class is more suitable for beginners.
+The Monday class is slower paced and more suitable for beginners.